 Although there are various therapeutic approaches, generally speaking, therapists do not tell their clients what to do or create the solutions for the client but rather have more of a co-creating role where they mirror back the responses from the client to reach mutual conclusions about the best steps to take for the client.

 Therapy can be challenging, insightful and revealing and can often bring a range of emotions and feelings to the surface.
 The role of a trained therapist is to support the client through their journey at a pace that is appropriate and thoughtful, taking into account the clients needs.

 This will give you the opportunity to get a feel for the process and how we can work together.
 I will ask a series of questions to help me understand your needs; what brings you to therapy and what you want to get out of it.
-There will also be time for you to ask any questions you might have about psychotherapy or my approach.
-The initial consultation and any subsequent therapy sessions are held in strictest confidence.
+There will also be time for you to ask any questions you might have about therapy or my approach.
+The consultation and any subsequent therapy sessions are held in strictest confidence.

 Sessions are normally held weekly or twice weekly, for 50 minutes.
 I offer both short term and open ended contracts, this can be discussed at the consultation session to see what may suit you best.

-I am based across two practices in Shoreditch and Liverpool Street, Central London.
+I am based in Shoreditch, Central London.